discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 </Message>

 <Message>
-Your rotation will dpepend on your groups DPS and ability to CC!
+Your rotation will depend on your groups DPS and ability to CC!
 In general make sure you have as many damage modifiers up as you can when you do your burst and try to time it with the <Effect name="Exposed"/> effect.
 Outside of your burst use skills with shorter cooldowns while you wait for your cooldowns to line up and try not to get stuck auto attacking on Longbow.
 </Message>

 ### **Precast**